-Solicitor Brian O’Donnell.
-Mr O’Donnell is expected to travel straight to the Bank of Ireland AGM when he leaves Gorse Hill in Killiney, Dublin for the last time tomorrow morning, in order to criticise the bank’s management.
-Photograph: Brian Lawless/PA Wire
+Solicitor Brian O'Donnell is expected to travel straight to the Bank of Ireland AGM when he leaves Gorse Hill in Killiney, Dublin for the last time on Wednesday morning.

 Mr O'Donnell and members of the New Land League are understood to have secured voting rights at the AGM, where they are expected to publicly criticise the management of the bank over its repossession of the Killiney mansion.